bukola-olasehinde/bukola-olasehinde/README.md

 ## Introduction

-I am a cybersecurity analyst with profound interest in security and a dedicated interest in solving complex problems.
+I am a cybersecurity analyst with profound interest in security and a dedication to solving complex problems.

 ## Objective